aaw3/WindowsPinner/README.md

 # WindowsPinner

-[Archive Code] Pin a window as topmost so it can't be hidden behind other windows.
+[Archived Code] Pin a window as topmost so it can't be hidden behind other windows.